w-okada/voice-changer/tutorials/tutorial_rvc_en_1_5_3_1.md

 - If trained with [orginal-RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI), it is in `/logs/weights`.
 - If trained with [ddPn08-RVC](https://github.com/ddPn08/rvc-webui), it is in `/models/checkpoints`.

+#### feature(.npy)

+If you set it to load from a file, it will be displayed.

+This is an additional function that brings the features extracted by HuBERT closer to the training data.
+Used in pairs with index(.index).

+- If trained with [orginal-RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI), it is in `/logs/your-expetiment-name/total_fea.npy`.
+- If trained with [ddPn08-RVC](https://github.com/ddPn08/rvc-webui), it is in `/models/checkpoints/your-model-name_index/your-model-name.0.big.npy`.

 #### index(.index)

 If you set it to load from a file, it will be displayed.